neurohazardous/neurohazardous/_portfolio/hyper-music.md

 * Basic processing of movement data using [Optical Flow Analysis](https://www.cefala.org/FlowAnalyzer/)
 * High performance computing using Compute Canada
 * Participant management

-## Output
-I am in the middle of data analysis.
-All the code can be found [here](https://github.com/neurohazardous/hyperMusic)